chrisstoll1/Square9APIHelperLibrary/Square9APIHelperLibrary/Documentation/articles/powershell.md

 ## Getting Started

-1. Download the [.dll](https://github.com/chrisstoll1/Square9APIHelperLibrary/releases) from releases along with the [prerequisites](https://github.com/chrisstoll1/Square9APIHelperLibrary#prerequisites).
+1. Download the [PowerShell Example](https://github.com/chrisstoll1/Square9APIHelperLibrary/releases) from releases or the [.dll](https://github.com/chrisstoll1/Square9APIHelperLibrary/releases) along with the [prerequisites](https://github.com/chrisstoll1/Square9APIHelperLibrary#prerequisites).
 Place these in the same directory as your powershell script

 2. Open up PowerShell ISE and create a new script (Note: Powershell 5.0 or higher is required to import the Square9APIHelperLibrary.dll with a using statement)